-Have you ever played a visual novel, choose your own adventure, dating simulator, or another similar type of game, and thought about making one yourself, only to feel discouraged by not knowing where to begin?
-Look no further, this tutorial will send you well on your way to basic coding and game development!
+Have you ever played a visual novel, choose your own adventure game, dating simulator, or another similar type of game, and thought about making one yourself?
+Were you discouraged, because you have never coded before or made a game before?
+Then this tutorial will help you create your very own game!

 What is Ren'Py?